Signs you are a true backpacker and traveler

 Backpacking is not just about carrying gear on the back, wearing cargo pants and walking down the streets to have everyone think you are cool.
-True backpackers are fueled by many other kinds of reasons.
-Getting lost in the middle of nowhere, the desire to experience new places, people and culture, and need to find oneself being some of the real driving forces.
+Many other kinds of reasons fuel true backpackers.
+Getting lost in the middle of nowhere, the desire to experience new places, people and cultures, and the need to find oneself are some driving forces.

 Signs you are a backpacker

-Backpackers also tend to have a lot in common — a love for the outdoors, a respect for nature, and an ease that comes from going without some everyday luxuries for a few nights.
+Backpackers also tend to have a lot in common — a love for the outdoors, a respect for nature, and an ease from going without some everyday luxuries for a few nights.

 Signs you are a backpacker